-sent to the student's parent or guardian within three sch agrees to receive the report by email, fax, or hand delive ersigned employee.
-A written copy of this form has been ool days of the occurrence.
-Unless the parent or guardian ery, the report must be sent by mail and postmarked by the py of this form is an invitation for the parents or guardians cordance with the law.
-Employee Date of form delivered to Parent/Guardian Method of Transmittal
+This form has been reviewed and completed by the undersigned employee.
+A written copy of this form has been sent to the student's parent or guardian within three school days of the occurrence.
+Unless the parent or guardian agrees to receive the report by email, fax, or hand delivery, the report must be sent by mail and postmarked by the third day following the occurrence.
+Enclosed with a copy of this form is an invitation for the parents or guardians to participate in the debriefing meeting scheduled in accordance with the law.

+Employee

+Date of form delivered to Parent/Guardian

+Method of Transmittal